Skip to main content

 It points out (see the chart above) that Bengaluru "tops across all cities in India" with 31.55% of total AI job vacancies, followed by Noida (11.57%), and Mumbai (11.48%), adding, 32% of total AI jobs are created in the IT sector (whose bus Gujarat had missed in the 1990s) and 50% of AI jobs require 2-5 years minimum work experience.
 Other cities offering AI jobs are Pune 9.32%, Chennai 7.35%, Hyderabad 6.10%, Delhi 5.06%, Mohali 4.13%, and Gurgaon 3.32%.

-Meanwhile, a teacher of a high profile school commented, that while the CBSE syllabus has begun to offer an AI course, albeit as an option, "as for the Gujarat board, it may take about 10 years to follow suit."
+Informally talking to a teacher of a high profile school, I was told that while the CBSE syllabus has begun to offer an AI course, albeit as an option, "as for the Gujarat board, it may take about 10 years to follow suit."
 This teacher added, while private schools like Delhi Public and Udgam are propagating that they are offering AI training to their high school children, others are "just sitting idle."
+The less said the better about government schools.

 Comments